George Floyd protests in Seattle: Government response

-Washington State Governor Jay Inslee ordered the activation of the Washington National Guard on May 30 in response to the riot.
+Washington State Governor Jay Inslee ordered the activation of the Washington National Guard on May 30 in response to the riot that day.

 As a consequence of the May 30 events, all Seattle-bound service by Washington State Ferries, Kitsap Fast Ferries and the Seattle Water Taxi was suspended, with Colman Dock loading westbound traffic to Bainbridge Island and Bremerton only; many downtown streets were closed and bus service was halted; the Westlake and Pioneer Square light rail stations were also closed by Sound Transit.
 The Washington State Department of Transportation rerouted Interstate 5 freeway traffic away from Downtown Seattle in a 20-mile detour across the Evergreen Point Floating Bridge and Interstate 90 floating bridges, and through the Eastside.President Donald Trump criticized the response of Governor Inslee and Seattle Mayor Jenny Durkan, claiming that they were not effective in dealing with protesters, especially regarding the Capitol Hill Occupied Protest and the Seattle police's abandonment of the East Precinct.
 Trump threatened to retake the city if local leaders did not reassert their authority.

 Seattle Mayor Jenny Durkan issued an executive order, declaring an end to the zone and authorized police to clear the area.
 On July 1, the police cleared the protest zone and retook the East Precinct soon-after.

 In order to find violent and destructive agitators the FBI monitored the protests and provided intelligence to the Seattle Police Department.
 The FBI monitored both alleged threats within and against the protests, and they worked with Seattle police when the Capitol Hill Organized Protest zone was cleared.